-Any such changes that may be warranted during the current disaster should be reported to Quorum at the earliest possible opportunity.
-In the instance of Harvey and Irma, Quorum requires that regular reporting should resume within 10 days of the time normal clinic activities restart, whenever that may be.
+In the event that a disaster occurs, any such changes that may be warranted should be reported to Quorum at the earliest possible opportunity.
+If this is the case, Quorum requires that regular reporting should resume within 10 days of the time normal clinic activities restart, whenever that may be.

 You can direct-message us on either platform to receive assistance related to the conduct of research and human subject protection during severe disasters.

 Our help goes beyond human subject protection, as the core of our mission centers around building a community dedicated to the well-being of all people.
 Our thoughts and prayers are with all those who may be impacted as a result of this storm.